Need small business financing?

 You’ll need to sit down with a banker at your local Capital One branch to find out… But Capital One is expecting a pretty tight application in order for you to even be considered.

-Here are the 4 key things the bank needs to see in your application for Capital One small business loans.
+Here are the 4 key things the bank needs to see in your Capital One business loan application.

-The first thing to know about qualifying for Capital One small business loans is this:
+The first thing to know about qualifying for Capital One business loans is this:

 You need to be prepared.